brandur/sorg/content/nanoglyphs/034-cloud-sqlite.md

 _**Check.**_

-Layer three would be to wire the prop with sensors and Raspberry Pis under each key, give it a battery power supply, and have it really transmit back to a PC, making it the world's largest wireless keyboard, for real.
+Layer three would be to wire the prop with sensors and Raspberry Pis under each key, give it a battery power supply, and have it really transmit back to a PC, making it the world's largest wireless keyboard, for real, and making those horses really typing content, for real.

 [CHECK](https://vimeo.com/710288765/5e14861065).